InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Sent``  _Output_  JSON model with the sent message.
     * ``Message``  _Input_  JSON model with the message to send.
 - ``wenet_interaction_protocol_engine_get_task_user_state(State,TaskId,UserId)``
-  This predicate is used to obtain the state of an user in a task.
+  This predicate is used to obtain the state of a user in a task.
     * ``State``  _Output_  JSON model with the state of the user on the task.
     * ``TaskId``  _Input_  string identifier of the task to get the state.
     * ``UserId``  _Input_  string identifier of the user to get the state.
 - ``wenet_interaction_protocol_engine_merge_task_user_state(MergedState,TaskId,UserId,NewState)``
-  This predicate is used to change the state of an user in a task.
+  This predicate is used to change the state of a user in a task.
     * ``MergedState``  _Output_  JSON model with the modified state of the user on the task.
     * ``TaskId``  _Input_  string identifier of the task to modify the state.
     * ``UserId``  _Input_  string identifier of the user to modify the state.
     * ``NewState``  _Input_  JSON model with the new values for the state.
 - ``wenet_interaction_protocol_engine_get_community_user_state(State,CommunityId,UserId)``
-  This predicate is used to obtain the state of an user in a community.
+  This predicate is used to obtain the state of a user in a community.
     * ``State``  _Output_  JSON model with the state of the user on the community.
     * ``CommunityId``  _Input_  string identifier of the community to get the state.
     * ``UserId``  _Input_  string identifier of the user to get the state.
 - ``wenet_interaction_protocol_engine_merge_community_user_state(MergedState,CommunityId,UserId,NewState)``
-  This predicate is used to change the state of an user in a community.
+  This predicate is used to change the state of a user in a community.
     * ``MergedState``  _Output_  JSON model with the modified state of the user on the community.
     * ``CommunityId``  _Input_  string identifier of the community to modify the state.
     * ``UserId``  _Input_  string identifier of the user to modify the state.
     * ``NewState``  _Input_  JSON model with the new values for the state.
 - ``wenet_interaction_protocol_engine_get_user_state(State,UserId)``
-  This predicate is used to obtain the state of an user.
+  This predicate is used to obtain the state of a user.
     * ``State``  _Output_  JSON model with the state of the user.
     * ``UserId``  _Input_  string identifier of the user to get the state.
 - ``wenet_interaction_protocol_engine_merge_user_state(MergedState,UserId,NewState)``
-  This predicate is used to change the state of an user.
+  This predicate is used to change the state of a user.
     * ``MergedState``  _Output_  JSON model with the modified state of the user.
     * ``UserId``  _Input_  string identifier of the user to modify the state.
     * ``NewState``  _Input_  JSON model with the new values for the state.